Kodular/OldDocs/components/user-interface/time-picker.md

+---
+description: >-
+  A button that, when clicked on, launches a popup dialog to allow the user to select a time.
+---

 # Time Picker

-A button that, when clicked on, launches a popup dialog to allow the user to select a time.

 ## Properties